ISCDtoolbox/Commons/README.md

 Finally, type again the commands described in the compilation part above.

 ### Linking paths
-You can also check that the needed libraries were correctly linked to the Commons one by typing in a prompt command
+You can also check that the needed libraries were correctly linked to the Commons one by typing in a command prompt
 ```
 ldd pathWhereYourCommonsLibraryHasBeenInstalled/libCommons.so
 ```
-if you are on linux or
+if you are on Linux or
 ```
 otool -L pathWhereYourCommonsLibraryHasBeenInstalled/libCommons.dylib
 ```
-if you are on mac os.
+if you are on Mac OS.

 ## Full ISCDtoolbox install (section under construction, needs to be updated)